 Mimolette - Colorful Mimolette is a strong, salty, cheese along the lines of a cheddar, that would complement a dessert wine well.

 Roquefort - This famous, pungent sheep's milk cheese is often referred to as the "King of Cheeses."
 The best pairing for this cheese is a fine dessert wine such as a Port or Sauternes.

 Accompany your cheese board with a selection of crackers, French Baguettes, grapes, nuts, and pears.

-Remember to finish the party with a simple selection of buttery French desserts such as Almond Tart, Madeleines, or Cinnamon Palmiers, and don't forget the French Roast coffee.
 With cheese, wine, French desserts and a robust cup of coffee, your guests may be wishing that Beaujolais Nouveau was more than a once-a-year event.